-For the Military Tour, we went with the recommendation of Dino at our hotel and were happy with his choice.
+For the Military Tour, we went with the recommendation of our hotel owner and were happy with his choice.
 Nikola from the agency came to pick us up in a sturdy jeep.
 Nikola, a political science student, with one grandfather from the island, was knowledgeable both about the island and Croatia in general.
 It was interesting to hear his opinions on how the period under Tito and united Yugoslavia had shaped Croatia and what the people were facing now vs. the communist rule.

-The first site that we went was not a military one, but a house that was used by Marshall Tito when he was in Vis.
+We started our tour with a site that was not a military one.
+This was a house that was used by Marshall Tito when he was in Vis.
 I was quite surprised that the government has left the house in ruins and not put any signs to mark the home of the erstwhile commander or done any repairs so that more tourists would visit.
 Nikola’s opinion was that the ownership issue of the house couldn’t be settled and that it was too expensive to repair the place.